Standard English Conventions · ~26% of Reading & Writing

 • !Choosing a verb that agrees with the nearest noun rather than the actual grammatical subject (proximity agreement error).

-• !Using a plural pronoun ('they,' 'their') for a singular antecedent because the antecedent feels general, without checking whether the SAT context allows informal singular 'they'—check each question carefully.
+• !Using a plural pronoun ('they,' 'their') for a singular antecedent because the antecedent feels general, without checking whether the test context allows informal singular 'they'—check each question carefully.

 • !Misidentifying the subject of a dangling modifier by reading the sentence quickly rather than checking which noun immediately follows the introductory phrase.